Best Smart Home Devices for Renters in 2026

 Installation Tips for Renters

 When you move out: Factory reset every device.
 Remove all accounts.
 Take photos of what you’re taking versus what came with the apartment.
-For thermostats, reinstall the original unit and store your Nest in its box.
+For thermostats, reinstall the original unit and store your Nest safely in its box.

 Budget vs. Premium Renter Setups